briannadoubt/WooOS/README.md

 ### Prerequisites

+* Xcode 9+
+* Swift 4+
+* An active WooCommerce store running on a live Wordpress site

+#### Cocoapods

+**PLEASE NOTE:** Cocoapods does not work yet.
+This is a coming feature.
+For now, please download all the \*.swift files and import them into your project.

-You will require Cocoapods in order to install WooOS.
+You will require Cocoapods in order to embed WooOS into your Xcode project.
 If it is not installed on your system you can do so by running
 ```
 $ sudo gem install cocoapods
 ```